Fair Housing

 Protected Classes in Utah

-It is illegal for a housing provider in Utah to discriminate based on:
+It is illegal for a housing provider in Utah to discriminate based on protected characteristics, including:

 Discriminatory Actions